Psychotherapy Training (ACAPP)

 Clinical work and Consultation

-Each clinician in the program is required to see at least one patient in psychodynamic treatment and to have weekly consultation with an MPI faculty member or candidate to discuss patients being seen in psychodynamic therapy.
+Each clinician in the program is required to see at least one patient in psychoanalytic psychotherapy treatment and to have weekly consultation with an MPI faculty member or candidate to discuss patients being seen in psychoanalytic therapy.
 Times, locations and fees of consultations are arranged individually.
-A typical fee has been $50.

 Treatment